-Our work takes a "bottom-up" approach, helping people in the communities we support to identify the drivers of poverty, vulnerability and exclusion around them.
+Our work takes a "bottom-up" approach, helping people in the communities we support to identify around them.
 We don't speak for our primary actors; we support them in making their voices heard on issues and decisions that affect them.

-Across Africa and Asia, our volunteers and staff help bring the voices of primary actors into decision-making spaces.
+staff help bring the voices of primary actors into decision-making spaces.
 VSO volunteers help bridge the gap between governments, service providers and people who have been marginalised.
 They bring expertise on how to drive policy change and advocate for rights.

 In Bangladesh, we worked with the Ministry of Education to ensure pupils had access to digital learning materials while schools were closed.
 In Ethiopia, we contributed to regional guidelines for the continuation of essential health services during the pandemic.
-In Myanmar, Thailand, Sierra Leone, and Zimbabwe we worked to help citizens hold their governments accountable for their delivery of the Sustainable Development Goals by supporting their participation in the UN's High Level Political Forum.
+In Myanmar, Thailand, Sierra Leone, and Zimbabwe we worked to help citizens hold their governments accountable for their by supporting their participation in the UN's High Level Political Forum.

 This year, VSO delivered fifteen policy changes in countries around the world - five more than the year before.
 For instance, we led Zimbabwe's National Volunteer Draft Strategy alongside the Ministry of Youth, Sports, Arts and Recreation, Zimbabwe Youth Council, UNV, and Higherlife.
-Together, we created a National Volunteer Strategy that empowers volunteers, prioritising their recognition, participation, and support.
-Crucially, it encourages inclusivity, meaning that people who are marginalised are not left behind.
+Together, we created a National Volunteer Strategy that empowers volunteers, prioritising Crucially, it encourages inclusivity, meaning that people who are marginalised are not left behind.
 Our policy and advocacy work has intensified to ensure the needs of the world's most marginalised are not forgotten during the pandemic.